bbzaffari/Messaging-Kernel-Module/README.md

 └── tp2.pdf         # Project description and assignment details
 ```

+## How to build it with buildroot
+...
+## How to run it with QEMU
+...

 ## Final Remarks

 This project is an educational exercise aimed at deepening understanding of: